SwyftPain/remdep/README.md

 ## Gotcha's

-This will use your preferred package manager based on the lock file.

-That means you need to have a lock file before using it.

-The upside to this is that it will remove dependencies much faster.
+If you do not have a lock file, it will use ``npm`` as a default package manager.